 Lange-Bertalot 1995 Category: Asymmetrical biraphid

-TYPE SPECIES: Gomphosphenia lingulatiformis (Lange-Bertalot & Reichardt) Lange-Bertalot
+TYPE SPECIES: Gomphosphenia lingulatiformis (Lange-Bertalot and Reichardt) Lange-Bertalot

 Valves cuneate, with straight or undulate sides.
 Frustules are never bent or flexed.
 The raphe is straight and filiform, with straight external terminal fissures (both proximal and distal).
 Internally, the distal raphe fissure terminates in a helictoglossa.
 Stigmata are absent.
 Striae composed of open foramina, which may be obscured externally to give the appearance of ghost striae.
 Apical porefields, septa and pseudosepta are all absent in Gomphosphenia.